 Researchers say there isn’t an exact cause of Morton’s neuroma, but they have pinpointed a few reasons why you might get it.
 If you have flat feet, high arches, bunions, hammertoes, or wear tight shoes, you’re at risk for developing this condition.
 Women also experience the problem more than men.

 The first thing you can do is change your shoes.
 High heels can push the weight to the bottom of your foot and put more pressure on the nerves in the forefoot.
 Tight shoes can push the bones together in your foot and pinch the nerves.
 Make sure you find shoes with a larger toe box, a lower heel, and a softer sole.
 You can also try home treatments like icing and stretching.
 The ice will reduce the pain and swelling, while stretching will keep the foot flexible and warmed up.
 You can also rest and massage the area to relieve some pressure.

-At the McDowell Podiatry group, we specialize in nerve pain.
+At the McDowell Orthopedics & Podiatry Group, we specialize in nerve pain.
 That’s why we have an entire neuropathy center devoted to treating this type of discomfort.
 During your appointment, we’ll examine the area and determine the cause of your neuroma.
 We might ask to take X-rays of your foot so we can better diagnose your pain.